6. Dipes and Wipes

 For changing diapers on the go, I highly, highly recommend a changing kit, such as...

 You can get away with not even having a diaper bag as long as you have one of these.
 With its portable wipe container and comfy pad, this is truly one of the most useful baby items.
 Ever.
 Munchkin makes a nice one for about $15 -- or go fancy with this one (above) from Skip Hop.

 For tossing stinky diapers on the go (especially while traveling!), get yourself a few rolls of disposable diaper sacks.
 We like Sassy and Munckin [Arm & Hammer].
 Doggie poop bags work fine too.
 Keep them in your diaper bag for good measure.

 Now that we have dipes and wipes covered, let's talk furniture.
 Yes, you can change a diaper just about anywhere, but you will be doing it so often, why not make it comfortable.

-On top of your changing surface, you want to get a changing pad (pictured below).
+On top of your changing surface, you want to get a changing pad, like the Summer Infant Contour Pad (pictured below).
 The changing pad is shaped like a half-pipe so your baby stays in place during a diaper change.
 You can screw it in to your changing table so it doesn't move around.